Whitney Crabapple

 - this is a grafted tree onto full standard seedling rootstock

-1.5-2" fruit considers it a crab apple, but definitely flavored well to eat fresh.
-The tree pictured is on my property in Maine (zone 5a).
-The vigor on this variety has no equal that I have found.
-I have never seen an apple variety with cleaner disease free leaves or fruit.
-It definitely shows CAR resistance and scab resistance as opposed to just tolerance.
-This is not a tree that will attract deer during hunting season, it also tends to be biennial, however, it grows so well and so disease free I think everyone should have at least one on their property.
+-This is not a tree that will attract deer during hunting season, it also tends to be biennial, however, it grows so well I think everyone should have at least one on their property.
 I am using this tree in my breeding program in hopes I can retain all of her positive traits and tweak the drop time to early November.
-Supposedly there are two strains of Whitney out there, I am not sure which this is but it is definitely not the variety that grows compact/small.
+Supposedly there are two strains of Whitney out there, I am not sure which this is, but definitely not the variety that grows a compact/small tree.

 *This is a grafted tree on full standard seedling apple rootstock, chosen specifically to grow the tree as fast and large as possible.
 If there was a more vigorous rootstock out there, I would use it.